Advertisements

 3. Quinoa

-You can also grind quinoa into flour to create gluten-free baked goods, such as bread, pancakes, and cookies.
+Quinoa can also be ground into a flour for making gluten-free baked goods like bread, pancakes, and cookies.

 4. Buckwheat Groats